nbdc-datahub/hbcd-docs/docs/instruments/biospec/illumina-gda-gwas.md

- <span style="color: red;">LUCI ADMIN NOTE: recommended to workgroup to check out ABCD genetics documentation as a potential reference for how detailed the documentation should be - <a href="https://docs.abcdstudy.org/latest/documentation/non_imaging/gn.html">see ABCD Genetics section</a></span>

 # Illumina Global Diversity GWAS Array

 Genomic data generated from the **Illumina Global Diversity Array (GDA GWAS)** is provided for both the birth parent and child.
 Samples are assayed from one sample, but may come from any visit (V01-V06) based on DNA yields.